AGENTS

 ## Best practices

-* **Use `install` in CI** to pin a deterministic browser binary instead of relying on whatever the runner provides.
+* **Use `install` in CI** to pin a consistent browser binary instead of relying on whatever the runner provides.

 * **Use `--where`** to verify cache paths before scripting automation around managed browsers.